Proposal status: Feedback closed 25 September 2020, last updated 16 October 2020.

 Reference number: BYL-474

-The Hibiscus and Bays Local Board have asked us to improve safety at the intersection of Calypso Place and Knights Road.
-We are proposing to install a stop control sign and Broken Yellow Lines (no stopping at all times) and are asking your views.
+The Hibiscus and Bays Local Board asked us to improve safety at the intersection of Calypso Place and Knights Road.
+We proposed to install a stop control sign and broken yellow lines (no stopping at all times).

 - Install a stop control sign and new road markings on Calypso Place.